Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **MODELDIFF: A Framework for Comparing Learning Algorithms;** Harshay Shah et al
 - **Datamodels: Predicting Predictions from Training Data;** Andrew Ilyas et al
 - **Distinguishing rule- and exemplar-based generalization in learning systems;** Ishita Dasgupta et al
+- **DISCOVERING AND EXPLAINING THE REPRESENTA- TION BOTTLENECK OF DNNS;** Huiqi Deng et al
 - **Concept-Level Explanation for the Generalization of a DNN;** Huilin Zhou et al